Xuedong Huang

-Xuedong David Huang (born October 20, 1962) is a Chinese American computer scientist and technology executive who has made contributions to spoken language processing and Azure AI, including Azure OpenAI Services.
-He is Microsoft's Technical Fellow and Azure AI Chief Technology Officer.
-Huang is a strong advocate of AI for Good, AI for Accessibility, and AI for Cultural Heritage.
+Xuedong David Huang (born October 20, 1962) is a Chinese American computer scientist and technology executive who has made contributions to spoken language processing and artificial intelligence, including Azure AI Services.
+He is Zoom's chief technology officer after serving as Microsoft's Technical Fellow and Azure AI Chief Technology Officer for 30 years.
+Huang is a strong advocate of AI for Accessibility, and AI for Cultural Heritage.

 Education

 Huang received his PhD from the University of Edinburgh in 1989 (sponsored by the British ORS and Edinburgh University Scholarship), his MS from Tsinghua University in 1984, and BS from Hunan University in 1982.